NIPN capacity development plan

 Based on: Potter, C and Brough, R. Systemic Capacity Building: A Hierarchy of Needs.
 Health Policy and Planning 2004;19:336-345.*****

 The NIPN capacity matrix

-A NIPN capacity matrix, which is derived from the NIPN Capacity Framework, is used to organize the capacities required in a logical way.
+A NIPN capacity matrix, which is derived from the NIPN Capacity Framework, is used to organise the capacities required in a logical way.
 It represents the ideal and a basis for identifying the capacity gaps.
 The aim is to generate a list of required capacities for each empty box.*****

 The NIPN capacity matrix

 When the process of filling out the tables for each of the levels of the Nutrition Capacity Matrix is complete, a comprehensive list of all capacity requirements for the smooth functioning of a NIPN has been compiled.